mhamaditshyaw-lang/shyawSoftKey/replit.md

 - Updated Data View to clean, minimal design with better spacing and modern card layout
 - Enhanced Data View with beautiful gradient backgrounds, improved typography, and modern glass-morphism effects
 - Removed all test fields and debug sections from dashboard for clean production interface
+- Added admin-only data removal functionality in Data View with individual entry deletion and clear all data options